kaesekaiser/zephyrus/PRIVACY_POLICY.md

 Zephyrus stores the snowflake of each server it is in.
 Each snowflake is keyed to data representing the user-configured server settings for the associated server, including the text of custom command prefixes and welcome messages, and the snowflakes of autoroles or selfroles.
 If `z!sconfig` has never been used to change the settings of a server, or if settings have been restored to their default values, no data is stored.
 ## What The Author Receives
 * The author sees any text provided through the `z!feedback` command in full, as well as the snowflakes of the user, message, and server.
 * For debugging purposes, Zephyrus displays to the author the server and message snowflakes, and the full message text, when any error is encountered in the software itself - i.e., when a Python error like a `ValueError` is encountered.
 This does not include user input errors.
 Such errors are encountered extraordinarily rarely, and are distinguished on the user's end via the preface "`Command encountered an error: `".
+The author does not receive any user-identifying data such as snowflakes or usernames.
 ## How to Remove Your Data
 All Zephyrus data can be managed through the bot itself.
 * To delete data associated with the `z!planes` command, use `z!planes restart`.
 Zephyrus will delete all saved data, including the snowflake of the user.